SkyeBeat/SkyeBeat/README.md

+# AYOOOOOOOOOO
-Whaddup!
-I'm Skye!
+## I'm Skye!

-Currently an undergraduate student at the University of Manitoba, part of the eXtreme Astrophysics Group.
-My research primarily focuses on black holes and X-ray binaries, but I'm also interested in cosmology and the galactic side of things.
-Outside of school I thoroughly enjoy tinkering with electronics, synth patches, and shaders.
+### THE Space Fox

+I'm currently pursuing my Master's in astrophysics at University of British Columbia.
+Previous research focuses on black holes and accretion physics, current research focuses on how badly we're gonna get it if we don't do something about the private space industry.
+Outside of that I'm primarily a musician, I write synth-y progressive metal and love sound design.
+I do a bit of 3D modeling and messing with shaders - because I'm also an aspiring VJ!
+I love sensory assault :3c

 Familiar with:
 - Python
-- Fortran
+- Fortran (somehow)
-- C++ (still getting comfortable)
+- C++

-I also fuck with 3d modelling, mostly Blender.
+- Processing
+- Some GLSL

+discord: skyebeat